irevich/Desafio_Backend_NC/README.md

  - create database ncChallengeDB;
  - \l ( to check if it was created succesfully)

-After you have done that, you will have to go to the js file "api_utils", and in the function "getPostgreSQLConnection()", who is responsible of connecting the API with the database that we have just created, you have to put your password, your user, and in case you run postgres in a different port than 5432, you have to change that to.
+After you have done that, you will have to go to the js file "api_utils", and in the function "getPostgreSQLConnection()", who is responsible of connecting the API with the database that we have just created, you have to put your password, your user, and in case you run postgres in a different port than 5432, you have to change that too.

 After doing that, we are ready for the next step that is creating the tables and the default data of the database.